What is a survey timer or a timed survey?

 in the survey.
 For example, a retail brand can time dichotomous question types to be answered within 5 mins whereas a tad bit complicated question type like the semantic differential scale question can be allowed 1 minute.
 This means that a timed survey can consist of one or more timed questions depending on the objective of the study, survey distribution method and the respondent demographics.

 - Section timer: If the questionnaire consists of many questions, you can create sections in a survey to group questions that fall under the same category.
 Creating sections makes the survey more structured and doing data analysis for specific group of questions.
 For example, if a hypermarket is collecting feedback, the section on demographics and geographical location can be timed differently, questions about shopping can be timed differently and billing questions can be timed differently depending on their complexity and the number of questions.

 - Page timer: A survey consists of multiple pages and the survey timer allows a time limit to be assigned to each page in a survey.
 Depending on the objective of the survey, the timer can be applied to none, some, most or all pages.
-This ensures that the respondent is aware of the time frame in which he/she has to complete each page.
+This ensures that the respondents are aware of the survey time frame in which they have to complete each page.
 For example, if an airline is collecting feedback on the flying experience, the pre, during and post flying experience questions can all be on individual pages.